Fixed points for group actions on 2-dimensional affine buildings: Introduction

 When $X$ is discrete, Corollary \ref{compactification} confirms Conjecture 1.2 of Marquis~\cite{Marquis} for this class of buildings.
-In his paper Marquis introduces Property (FB): every measurable action of a group $G$ by type-preserving simplicial isometries on a finite rank discrete building stabilises a spherical residue.
+In this paper Marquis introduces Property (FB): every measurable action of a group~$G$ by type-preserving simplicial isometries on a finite rank discrete building stabilises a spherical residue.
 Since continuous actions are measurable, we see that for discrete groups this is a higher-rank analogue of Serre's property (FA).
-As explained in~\cite[Remark 3.4]{Marquis}, Corollary \ref{compactification} combined with the Morgan--Shalen result for trees implies a special case of Conjecture 1.1 of \cite{Marquis}. \begin{corollary} An almost connected locally compact group $G$ acting measurably by type-preserving simplicial isometries on a discrete affine building of type $\tilde{A}_2$ or $\tilde{C}_2$ has a global fixed point. \end{corollary}
+As explained in~\cite[Remark 3.4]{Marquis}, Corollary~\ref{compactification} combined with the Morgan--Shalen result for trees implies a special case of Conjecture 1.1 of~\cite{Marquis}. \begin{corollary} Let $G$ be an almost connected locally compact group which acts measurably by type-preserving simplicial isometries on a discrete 2-dimensional affine building of type $\tA_2$ or~$\tC_2$.
+Then $G$ fixes a point of $X$. \end{corollary}

 Many other local-to-global results similar to Theorem~\ref{thm:main} are known.
 Parreau in \cite[Corollaire~3]{Parreau} proved a similar result for subgroups $\Gamma$ of connected reductive groups $\mathcal{G}$ over certain fields $F$, where $\Gamma$ is generated by a bounded subset of $\mathcal{G}(F)$ and the action is on the completion of the associated Bruhat--Tits building.
 Breuillard and Fujiwara established a quantitative version of Parreau's result for discrete Bruhat--Tits buildings \cite[Theorem 7.16]{BreuillardFujiwara} and asked whether their result holds for the isometry group of an arbitrary affine building.
-Leder and Varghese in \cite{LederVarghese}, using work of Sageev~\cite{Sageev}, obtained a similar result for groups acting on finite-dimensional $\CAT(0)$ cube complexes (these include discrete right-angled buildings, in particular a product of two simplicial trees).
+Leder and Varghese in \cite{LederVarghese}, using work of Sageev~\cite{Sageev}, obtained a similar result for groups acting on finite-dimensional $\CAT(0)$ cube complexes.
 However, a statement similar to Theorem \ref{thm:main} is false for infinite-dimensional $\CAT(0)$ cubical complexes, as shown by Osajda using actions of infinite free Burnside groups~\cite{Osajda}.

-Recently, Norin, Osajda and Przytycki~\cite{NOP} proved a theorem closely related to ours.
+While we were preparing this paper, Norin, Osajda and Przytycki~\cite{NOP} proved a result closely related to Theorem~\ref{thm:main}.

 \begin{thm}[Theorem 1.1 of~\cite{NOP}] Let $X$ be a $\CAT(0)$ triangle complex and let $G$ be a finitely generated group acting on $X$ with no global fixed point.
 Assume that either each element of~$G$ fixing a point of $X$ has finite order, or $X$ is locally finite, or $X$ has rational angles.
 Then $G$ has an element with no fixed point in $X$. \end{thm}